spotinst/help/src/docs/cloud-analyzer/tutorials/manage-subsets.md

 ## Create a Subset

-1. In the left sidebar, click Subsets and then click Create new subset.
+1. In the left sidebar, go to Eco/Subsets and then click Create new subset.

 <img src="/eco/_media/tutorials-manage-subsets-01.png" />